zhangbsn-gt/developer.gov.sg/collections/_technologies/devops/hats.md

 ## Get started

-To learn more about HATS and how to get onboard, please email us at enquiries_enp@tech.gov.sg.
+To learn more about HATS and how to get onboard, please visit <https://www.ship.gov.sg> or email <enquiries_enp@tech.gov.sg>.